Watchdog probe to bring new scrutiny for FBI's Comey

 Inspector General Michael Horowitz’s office is one of many independent investigative bodies designed to oversee the conduct of federal departments and agencies.
 They most commonly seek to ferret out misconduct and fraud in the department or among its contractors.
 Investigating an agency’s top leadership is a rare, but not unheard of, occurrence.

 The Justice Department’s inspector general investigated Bush-era Attorney General Alberto Gonzales for potential mishandling of classified information and for a scandal involving the firing of U.S. attorneys.
-A separate probe of the Fast and Furious gun-walking scandal also looked into Obama-era Attorney General Eric Holder’s knowledge.
+A separate probe of the Fast and Furious gun-walking scandal also looked into the actions of top Justice Department leaders, including Obama-era Attorney General Eric Holder.

 One part of the new review will concern Comey’s news conference last July in which he said the FBI would not recommend charges against Clinton for her use of a private email system during her tenure as secretary of state.
 Trump repeatedly criticized that practice, contending it put national security secrets at risk, and raised the investigation repeatedly at his raucous rallies.